Eric Voufack

-Eric Josef Arno Voufack (born 25 September 2001) is a German professional footballer who plays as a right-back for Danish club Kolding.
+Eric Josef Arno Voufack (born 25 September 2001) is a German professional footballer who plays as a right-back for TSV Havelse, on loan from Danish club Kolding.

 Career

 On 19 June 2023, Voufack signed a two-year contract with Rot-Weiss Essen.

 On 29 July 2025, Voufack joined Kolding in the Danish second tier on a three-year deal.
+He was loaned out to TSV Havelse for the 2026–27 season.